 A quick comparison of a vertical carousel and a vertical lift module

-Introduced in the 1950s, a vertical carousel is like a Ferris wheel that stores small parts or files and rotates to deliver them.
+Introduced in the 1950s, a vertical carousel is like a Ferris wheel that stores small items and rotates to deliver them.
 It consists of trays attached to a chain that rotates.

-Introduced later, a vertical lift module has a more advanced design and operates like a vending machine in which items can be retrieved without rotating everything stored inside.
+A vertical lift module has a more advanced design and operates like a vending machine in which items can be retrieved without rotating everything stored inside.
 An inserter/extractor grabs individual trays from where they sit in the machine, delivers them to a bay, and then returns the tray to its initial position.